Section 5: Bracero Program

 Aftermath of the Mexicans' stay last year was varied.
 A number of farm boys and girls like Helen May, daughter of K.V.
 Anderson of Kingsbury County, studied Spanish in high school this year.
 They will be prepared for their fathers' out-of-the-country help this year.
 Konrad Stummier, county agent at Faulkton, was looking for the address of two boys who had worked on a Faulk County farm.
 They had enjoyed the candy made by the farmer's wife, and she was going to send them a Christmas box.

 One farmer, in talking about the Mexican Nationals' eagerness to help, told of one man who came out his first morning on the farm and offered, by signs, to help milk.
 He made an attempt at milking one bossie that had already been milked.
 When he found out, by signs again, he moved on to the next cow.
 Not around, but under–to save time.
 In all fairness it should be mentioned that the workers were good milkers.
 Some workers were more familiar with farm animals, however.
-There is a story about one worker who would lasso any leg of running livestock you picked you.
+There is a story about one worker who would lasso any leg of running livestock you picked out.

 Explaining Extra Pay.

 A piece of chalk proved to be one of the handiest items in translating.
 With a piece of chalk a number can be written on the back of a hand or on the nearest fence post.
-The extension service at State College prepared a booklet of phrases, vocabulary sentences in Spanish and English, and pointing in the book solved some situation.
+The extension service at State College prepared a booklet of phrases, vocabulary sentences in Spanish and English, and pointing in the book solved some situations.
 Some novel combinations of sentences cleared up some others.
-It was necessary to finish some shocking one Sunday so threshing could begin Monday.
+It was necessary to finish some shocking [wheat bundles] one Sunday so threshing could begin Monday.
 Complications set in.
 How to explain that there would be extra pay for working that day?
 Well "domingo" means "Sunday."
 Some more looking proved that "trabajo" meant "work."
 Another sentence yielded "pago" for "pay."
 With a little sign language and a great deal of mispronunciation, which caused additional complications, the idea was presented.
 The entire crew ran to the field to start shocking.

 When it was quitting time, someone had to go to the field to announce the fact.
 Work continued until the boss said time was up.
 The women folk commented on the workers' manners and their cleanliness.
 The traditional guitar did appear in a few cases.
 And singing among the workers was common.
 They were a good-natured lot, talking and joking among themselves, attempting to talk to the farmers, and their families.

-At DeSmet, the chamber of commerce sponsored a part for the Mexican Nationals who had worked in that area.
+At DeSmet, the chamber of commerce sponsored a party for the Mexican Nationals who had worked in that area.
 After a big feed, the workers entertained everybody with Mexican songs, accompanying themselves on the guitar.

 A more ambitious booklet explaining some steps in lambing, potato picking, corn picking, haying, and other farming operations and with more vocabulary has been published by the extension service this year.
 John Noonan, county agent at Watertown, when asked for suggestions for the booklet, said it should tell the workers how to say good-bye to the American girls.
 It does.